-People were supported to maintain friendships and important relationships; their care records included details of their 'informal support network', which identified people who are important to the person.
+People were supported to maintain friendships and important relationships; their care records included details of their 'informal support network', which identified people who were important to the person.
 All of the people we spoke with talked about how their relatives visited sometimes and that they went out or home with them.
+One person pointed out another person in the home saying "That lady in the garden is my friend".
 A family member told us they were able to visit their relative whenever they wanted.
-People's bedrooms were personalised with photographs, pictures and other possessions of the person's choosing.
+They said, "I usually visit once a month but I know I can visit anytime".
+Another family member said, "[My relative] comes home for a weekend every month".